HCL-TECH-SOFTWARE/HCL-Leap-Samples-and-Assets/Java/Transports/RoleManagement/README.md

 **type**

 The role type.
 Valid values are "open" or "closed", defaults to "open".
-Values are case-insensitive in v1.3.
+Values are case-insensitive.
-Output Parameters

 ### Output Parameters